MPLS Segment Routing, Part 2: Junos Config!

 THE FUN STUFF – A BARE-BONES SEGMENT ROUTING CONFIG

-Theoretically, “turning on” segment routing is as simple as typing this one single command:
+Theoretically, “turning on” segment routing for MPLS is as simple as typing this one single command:

 set protocols isis source-packet-routing